peeringdb/docs/docs/blog/updates_from_an_internal_source_of_truth.md

 Until now, that left a gap.
 If your network connects at many facilities and IXPs, there might be a gap between a change happening and appearing in PeeringDB.
 Our users value the quality of configuration data in PeeringDB, so we wanted to fill that gap.

 We used the [NANOG 87 Hackathon](/blog/nanog_87_hackathon_proof_of_concept/) as an opportunity to test a proof of concept.
 It went well, so we've put it into production.
 Your internal source of truth can now suggest updates to PeeringDB.
-You then login to our web interface and approve or reject those changes.
+You then log in to our web interface and approve or reject those changes.

 FullCtl, who [participated in the Hackathon challenge](https://www.fullctl.com/blog/NANOG87Hackathon), has already implemented support for this new feature.